John Virgil Bushman

 Brief Life History of John Virgil

 When John Virgil Bushman was born on 23 May 1921, in Snowflake, Navajo, Arizona, United States, his father, Preston Ammaron Bushman, was 45 and his mother, Daphne Decker, was 38.
 He married Gwendolyn Victoria Fife on 17 December 1943, in Albany, Alameda, California, United States.
 They were the parents of at least 1 son.
-He lived in Boise, Idaho, United States in 1998 and Gridley, Butte, California, United States in 2007.
+He immigrated to World in 1943 and lived in Boise, Idaho, United States in 1998 and Gridley, Butte, California, United States in 2007.
 He registered for military service in 1943.
 He died on 29 September 2007, in Orem, Utah, Utah, United States, at the age of 86, and was buried in Gridley-Biggs Cemetery, Gridley, Butte, California, United States.

-Photos and Memories (30)
+Photos and Memories (36)

 Do you know John Virgil?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account